doc4d/4d-web-studio/docs/design-webforms/components.md

 When you drop a crafted component on the Canvas:
 * its CSS classes are imported into the target Webform, unless that Webform already has CSS classes with the same name.
 * its datasources are not imported into the target Webform.
-That's because crafted components only include references to datasources.
-For example, a crafted component's Datatable will only display data if used in a webform that contains a datasource that matches its datasource reference.
+That's because crafted components only include references to datasources, not the datasources themselves.

 ## Templates